Matteo1Colella/ingsw2022-AM11/README.md

 1. Download javafx SDK from [here](https://gluonhq.com/products/javafx/) and extract it to the same folder containing the GUI jar
 2. Open a terminal and go to the directory containing the jar.
 Once there, execute this command:

-*java --module-path <PATH_TO_LIB> --add-modules javafx.controls --add-modules javafx.fxml --add-modules javafx.media -jar AM11_gui.jar*
+*java --module-path <PATH/TO/lib> --add-modules javafx.controls --add-modules javafx.fxml --add-modules javafx.media -jar AM11_gui.jar*

+replacing <PATH/TO/lib> with the path of the folder lib inside the extracted javafx folder.

-IP and port will be asked as the game begins
+IP and port will be asked as the game begins.

 #### For MAC users with Apple Silicon M1

 1. Download javafx SDK from [here](https://download2.gluonhq.com/openjfx/18.0.1/openjfx-18.0.1_osx-aarch64_bin-sdk.zip) and extract it to the same folder containing the GUI jar
 2. Open a terminal and go to the directory containing the jar.
 Once there, execute this command:

-*java --module-path <PATH_TO_LIB> --add-modules javafx.controls --add-modules javafx.fxml --add-modules javafx.media -jar AM11_gui.jar*
+*java --module-path <PATH/TO/lib> --add-modules javafx.controls --add-modules javafx.fxml --add-modules javafx.media -jar AM11_gui.jar*

+replacing <PATH/TO/lib> with the path of the folder lib inside the extracted javafx folder.

-IP and port will be asked as the game begins
+IP and port will be asked as the game begins.

+#### Experimental feature (WIN)

+Inside the JAR folder you will find another folder named WIN which includes three .bat files.
+You can also run server, client and gui by double clicking them.
+Note that the WIN folder MUST be in the same directory as the .jar files.

+#### Experimental feature (MAC)

+1. Download javafx SDK related to your mac processor from [here](https://gluonhq.com/products/javafx/), extract it and RENAME the folder "javafx".
+Finally move it into the same folder as the jars.
+2. Inside the JAR folder you will find another folder named MAC which includes three .sh files.
+You can also run server, client and gui by opening the terminal, navigate into the MAC folder and by running the commands:
+   1. *sh AM11_server.sh*
+   2. *sh AM11_cli.sh*
+   3. *sh AM11_gui.sh*

 ## Test cases